-Electrical Systems Technology Diploma Program
+Electrical Construction Technology Diploma Program

-The Electrical Systems Technology program provides instruction in the inspection, maintenance, installation, and repair of electrical systems in the residential, commercial, and industrial industries.
+The Electrical Construction Technology program provides instruction in the inspection, maintenance, installation, and repair of electrical systems in the residential and commercial industries.
 A combination of theory and practical application is emphasized to develop academic, technical, and professional knowledge and skills.
-Program graduates receive a diploma in Electrical Systems Technology with a specialization in Electrical Construction and Maintenance or Industrial Electrical Technology.
+Program graduates receive a diploma in Electrical Construction Technology.

-Students completing the Electrical Systems Technology program should be able to find employment with electrical contractors, industrial plants, most state agencies, and power companies.
+Students completing the Electrical Construction Technology program should be able to find employment with electrical contractors, most state agencies, and power companies.